teamg4it/g4it/services/documentation/content/3-technical-documentation/4-backend_documentation/2-api_documentation/2-evaluation/api_evaluating_digital_service.md

 stateDiagram-v2
 [] --> TO_START: creation of the evaluation task
-TO_START --> IN_PROGRESS: Launching of the asynchronous evaluation process
+TO_START --> IN_PROGRESS: Launching of the evaluation process
 IN_PROGRESS --> COMPLETED: Evaluation process is completed IN_PROGRESS --> FAILED : Blocking error during the evaluation process (details of the error persisted in the task) IN_PROGRESS --> TO_START : Retry of the stuck evaluation process